pandas-dev/pandas/doc/source/development/contributing_docstring.rst

         Parameters
         ----------
         num1 : int
-            First number to add
+            First number to add.
         num2 : int
-            Second number to add
+            Second number to add.

         Returns
         -------
         int
-            The sum of `num1` and `num2`
+            The sum of `num1` and `num2`.

         See Also
         --------
-        subtract : Subtract one integer from another
+        subtract : Subtract one integer from another.

         Examples
         --------